-VALIDATION REPORT - - Date of first issue: March 1 ST , 2006 Proiect No.: 61730 Ashok Mammen Lead Verifier Organisational unit: BVQI Holdings Client: USINA DE AÇÚCAR SANTA TEREZINHA LTDA Client ref.: Genaildo Torres Summary: Bureau Veritas Quality International (BVC Cogeneration Project (hereafter called "the of UNFCCC criteria for the CDM, as we monitoring and reporting.
-UNFCCC criteria modalities and the subsequent decisions by The validation scope is defined as an inde project") located in Tapejara, State of Par Il as criteria given to provide for consist a refer to Article 12 of the Kyoto Proto the CDM Executive Board, as well as the pendent and objective review of the proje raná, Brazil, on the basis stent project operations, col, the CDM rules and host country criteria. project's baseline study, monitoring plan ar phases: i) desk review of the project design interviews with project stakeholders (Februa the final validation report and opinion (Marc the Designated National Authority(July 20 Report & Opinion, was conducted using int the UN CDM Accreditation Team in Decemb and the baseline and monitoring plan (Febary 2006); iii) resolution of outstanding isself 2006)iv) revision of the validation report 2006).
-The overall validation, from Contraction of the procedures (BMS, September 2003) oruary 2006); ii) follow-up sues and the issuance of t due to the comments of act Review to Validation The first output of the validation process is CAR), presented in Appendix A. Taking ir design document (March 2006).
-In summary, it is BVQI's opinion that the pr Design Document Form (CDM-PDD) - Vers CDM-NMM - Version 04; the Approved Cor methodology for grid-connected electricity demonstration and assessment of additional for the CDM and the relevant host country c sion 02; the Guidelines for completing CE nsolidated Baseline Methodology ACM000 generation from biomass residues" - Vers ality - Version 02; and meets the relevan DM-PDD, CDM-NMB and 6 "Consolidated baseline sion 02; the Tool for the
+Date of first issue: Project No.:

+March 1 ST , 2006 61730

+Approved by: Ashok Mammen Lead Verifier Organisational unit: BVQI Holdings

+Client: ^{Client} ref.:

+USINA DE AÇÚCAR SANTA TEREZINHA LTDA Genaildo Torres

+Summary:

+Bureau Veritas Quality International (BVQI) has made a validation of the Santa Terezinha - Tapejara Cogeneration Project (hereafter called "the project") located in Tapejara, State of Paraná, Brazil, on the basis of UNFCCC criteria for the CDM, as well as criteria given to provide for consistent project operations, monitoring and reporting.
+UNFCCC criteria refer to Article 12 of the Kyoto Protocol, the CDM rules and modalities and the subsequent decisions by the CDM Executive Board, as well as the host country criteria.

+The validation scope is defined as an independent and objective review of the project design document, the project's baseline study, monitoring plan and other relevant documents, and consisted of the following three phases: i) desk review of the project design and the baseline and monitoring plan (February 2006); ii) follow-up interviews with project stakeholders (February 2006); iii) resolution of outstanding issues and the issuance of the final validation report and opinion (March 2006)iv) revision of the validation report due to the comments of the Designated National Authority(July 2006).
+The overall validation, from Contract Review to Validation Report & Opinion, was conducted using internal procedures (BMS, September 2003), which were audited by the UN CDM Accreditation Team in December 2004.

+The first output of the validation process is a list of Clarification and Corrective Actions Requests (CR and CAR), presented in Appendix A. Taking into account this output, the project proponent revised its project design document (March 2006).

+In summary, it is BVQI's opinion that the project correctly applies the Clean Development Mechanism Project Design Document Form (CDM-PDD) - Version 02; the Guidelines for completing CDM-PDD, CDM-NMB and CDM-NMM - Version 04; the Approved Consolidated Baseline Methodology ACM0006 "Consolidated baseline methodology for grid-connected electricity generation from biomass residues" - Version 03; the Tool for the demonstration and assessment of additionality - Version 02; and meets the relevant UNFCCC requirements for the CDM and the relevant host country criteria.

-BVQI/BRA/2006-0 et Group: B/CDM Inde xing terms Report title: TAPEJARA COG ENERATIC N Project Work carried out bv: Antonio Daraya, Flávio Gomes da Silva No distribution without permission from the Client or responsible organisational unit Work verified by: Ashok Mammen Limited distribution Rev. No.: 00 Number of pages: 61 Unrestricted distribution
+Report No.: Subject Group: BVQI/BRA/2006-001 GHG/CDM Subject Group: GHG/CDM Indexing terms Report title: TAPEJARA COO GENER ATION Project Work carried out by: Antonio Daraya, Flávio Gomes da Silva omes da Silva No distribution without permission from the Client or responsible organisational unit Work verified by: Ashok Mammen Limited distribution Date of this revision: 28 Aug 2006 Rev. No.: 02 Number of pages: 61 Unrestricted distribution